-All MFA candidates are required to participate in departmental performances.
-Students earn 1 s.h. for each work that they perform on stage, including performing in a work by someone else or a work they created themselves.
-The MFA plan of study requires 2 s.h. of performance credit for students taking a choreography emphasis, and 7 s.h. for students taking a performance emphasis.
+MFA Performance Emphasis candidates are required to participate in departmental performances.
+MFA Choreography Emphasis candidates are not required to perform but may count performance credits toward their elective credits.
+Students earn 1 semester hour (s.h.) for each work that they perform on stage, including performing in a work by someone else or a work they created themselves.
+Seven s.h. are required for the performance emphasis plan of study.
 Once cast in a work, you will register for the course number associated with the concert in which the work appears (see link below).